-Dress as though you’re preparing for an in-person interview and don your best business attire.
-If you can, stick to jewel tones, which “have the right amount of saturation for all skin types and will prevent washing you out under harsh lighting,” according to personal branding consultant Nicole Otchy.
-Also, avoid any overpowering patterns or flashy accessories so as not to divert the employer’s attention.
+For virtual meetings, dress as though you’re preparing for an in-person interview.
+Wear your best business attire and, if you can, stick to jewel tones.
+These colors “have the right amount of saturation for all skin types and will prevent washing you out under harsh lighting,” according to personal branding consultant Nicole Otchy.
+Also, avoid any overpowering patterns or flashy accessories so as not to divert the employer’s attention from your expertise.
 You should be the focus of the interview, not your wardrobe.

 4. Create a Set

-The color of your backdrop can also help determine what you should wear.
+The color of your backdrop can also help determine what to wear for a virtual interview.
 If possible, sit in front of a blank background, so that you remain the focal point.
 If your house is void of empty walls, set up in your home office or living room—whichever area looks the most businesslike.
-Just make sure the space is clean.
-The messier the background, the harder it is to convince a hiring manager of how detail-oriented and organized you are.

 Lastly, check your lighting.
-Sitting near a window works best.
-The trick is to keep the light in front of you.
+Sitting near a window works best, as the best way not to appear washed out is to keep the light in front of you.

 5. Monitor Your Body Language

-That firm handshake and enthusiasm you typically greet employers with don’t translate via video.
-During a virtual interview, the main way to convey confidence is through your body language.
+Unfortunately, that firm handshake and enthusiasm you typically greet employers with during an in-person interview won’t translate via video.
+Instead, convey confidence through your body language.
 Sit up straight, smile, and keep the camera at eye level to avoid looking up or down.
-It’s been shown that employers are more likely to remember what you said if you maintain eye contact, so stay focused, not on the screen image of the employer, but on the camera itself.
+Research shows that employers are more likely to remember what you said if you maintain eye contact, so be sure to keep your eyes focused on the camera—not the screen image of the hiring manager—as you converse.

 6. Rid Yourself of Distractions